Jacksonville Jaguars: That’s why there is already a crisis in Duval

 The main concern is that the coach was not able to spend as much time with his players as he did in college, partly due to Covid protocols, but also partly because of the guidelines and limitations of offseason training in the NFL.
 The rather small squad size of only 53 players compared to college doesn’t suit him any more than the fact that Meyer no longer has the best player material available in Jacksonville, unlike at his successful college stations Florida and Ohio State Winning is also noticeably more difficult.

-If you look again at what the Jaguars have shown on the pitch so far – you should simply ignore the preseason, especially since the playbook is not opened too far there anyway, so as not to reveal anything about the regular season – there is very well Reason to worry.
+If you look once more at what the Jaguars have shown on the pitch so far – you should simply ignore the preseason, especially since the playbook is not opened too far there anyway, so as not to reveal anything regarding the regular season – there is very well Reason to worry.

 Jacksonville Jaguar: Offense seems unimaginative